 19. 326 W Riverside, Dr. Joe & Elsie Boyles House, Traditional, Built 1948, Non-Historic Significance.
 Dr. Boyles was a practicing physician in Roseburg.

 20. 346 W Riverside, Fred & Velma Hermann House, English Cottage with Catslide Roof, Built 1934, Secondary Significance.
 Mr. Hermann worked for Southern Pacific and when he retired he also worked with Velma in her beauty shop.

 21. 347 W Riverside, Paul & Shirley Helwig House, Colonial, Built 1940, Secondary Significance.
 Mr. Helwig was involved in Federal Agricultural Projects and owned pear orchards in Garden Valley, Sutherlin and Winston.
 The bricks for this house came from the Old Soldier’s Home which was constructed on Harvard Avenue in 1896 and demolished in the late 1930's.
 This house plan appeared in Better Homes & Garden magazine.

 22. 357 W Riverside, Jane and Harry LeBeau House, Colonial, Built 1941, Secondary Significance.
 Built for Lois & Jane Fies, Jane later married Harry LeBeau and was employed at her mother’s store, Mabel Lewis Dress Shop.
-Reception held for Bobby Kennedy reception in this house in May 1968.
+Reception held for Bobby Kennedy in this house in May 1968.
 Link to article

 23. 375 W Riverside, Fred & Alice Chapman House, Mediterranean with Detached Garage, Built 1923, Primary Significance.
 Mr. Chapman was one of the original Laurelwood investors and was the proprietor of the Red & White Pharmacy, which was renamed Chapman's Pharmacy, later operated by his son Fred.